 Participants

-24 participants are invited to take part in the experiment22.042.074 (ages ranging from 20 to 27, with different experiences about the museum and AR system).
+24 participants (12 male, 12 female) took part in the experiment (age M = 22.04, SD = 2.074) (ages ranging from 20 to 27, with different experiences about the museum and AR system).
 Users were recruited through the media posts in the university.
 The investigation results of users are given in Figure 5.